-Completion of the IWU and state requirements in Secondary Education and Biology or Physics results in a Professional Educator's License (PEL) which allows one to teach either Biology or Physics to grades 9-12 as well as lower level courses across all the sciences (biology, chemistry, earth and space science, environmental science, and physics) regardless of major.
-Science candidates are required to complete 6 hours additional coursework beyond the endorsement major in other areas of science.
+Completion of the IWU and state requirements in Secondary Education and Biology or Physics results in a Professional Educator's License (PEL) which allows one to teach either Biology or Physics to grades 9-12.
+All Science candidates are required to complete 6 hours additional coursework beyond the endorsement major in other areas of science.
 Coursework in Physical Sciences and Life Sciences.
 At IWU, this includes Physics, Chemistry, and Environmental Sciences.